 Growing, strengthening, and sustaining Community Health Centers in Colorado.

 CCHN provides direct assistance to existing Community Health Centers (CHCs) and to Colorado communities exploring the CHC model.
-In Colorado, CHCs provide comprehensive primary health care to more than 740,000 Coloradans annually, inlcuding 25 percent of Medicaid enrollees, 22 percent of CHP+ enrollees, and thousands of people who slip through the cracks or our health care system and are uninsured.
 The Health Center Operations Division (HCOPS) provides technical assistance, training, data analysis, and various other resources to CHCs, communities exploring the CHC model, and other partners.
 HCOPS services are focused on three main areas:

-- Health Center Operational and Financial Systems: CCHN staff provide assistance and resources to CHCs in the areas of accreditation, facility licensure, pharmacy implementation, lab purchasing, medical malpractice insurance, HIPAA compliance, capital expansions, systems integration change, and various other operational/financial services.
-On behalf of CHCs, CCHN also conducts advanced analyses of the Uniform Data System (UDS), Medicaid Cost reports, Colorado Indigent Care Program (CICP) reports, Statewide Strategic Growth Planning (SSGP) reports, and other state/federal reports.
-CCHN provides direct support to CHC chief operating officers/operations directors through the Colorado Operations Directors Advisory Network (CODAN).
-The Health Center Operations Director is the lead CCHN staff role responsible for providing CHC operational and financial assistance.
+- Health Center Operational and Financial Systems: CCHN staff provide assistance and resources to CHCs in the areas of facility licensure, pharmacy implementation, medical malpractice insurance, HIPAA compliance, capital expansions, systems integration change, and various other operational/financial services.
+On behalf of CHCs, CCHN also conducts advanced analyses of the Uniform Data System (UDS), Statewide Strategic Growth Planning (SSGP) reports, and other state/federal reports.
+CCHN provides direct support to CHC chief operating officers/operations directors through the Colorado Operations Directors Advisory Network (CODAN) and supports peer groups for compliance and development staff.
+Suzanne Smith is the lead for providing CHC operational and financial assistance.

 - Health Center Workforce Development Activities: CCHN staff provide assistance and resources to CHCs to strengthen the existing CHC workforce and to build a competent and committed future CHC workforce.
-Collectively, Colorado CHCs employ more than 5,353 Coloradans.
+Collectively, Colorado CHCs employ more than 5,600 Coloradans.
 CCHN assists CHCs by providing technical assistance to CHC Human Resource directors for the recruitment and retention of a qualified workforce and staff development opportunities.
-CCHN provides scholarship, loan repayment, and continuing education resources to CHC staff.
-CCHN also collects data to continually disseminate findings on CHC salary, benefit, and turnover.
+CCHN works to provide scholarship, loan repayment, and continuing education resources to CHC staff.
+CCHN also collects data to continually disseminate findings on salaries, benefits and turnover at CHCs.
 Angela Rose is the lead CCHN staff person responsible for CHC workforce development activities.
 For more information, click here.

-For more information on HCOPS programs and services, contact Kim Moyer.
+For more information on HCOPS programs and services, contact Suzanne Smith.